broadinstitute/cell-health/3.train/README.md

 **Gregory Way, 2020**

-In the following module, we test the ability of Cell Painting ([Bray et al. 2016](https://doi.org/10.1038/nprot.2016.105)) to predict cell health assays.
+In the following module, we test the ability of Cell Painting to predict cell health readouts.

-Cell health assays represent 70 image based assays that use various dyes to capture important phenotypes in cell lines.
-These phenotypes include proportion of cells in specific cell cycle stages, the kind of apoptosis initiated, cellular proliferation rates, reactive oxygen species (ROS) present, and many more.

 The `3.train` analysis module trains all models to predict cell health readouts.
 The module stores data, software, results, figures, interpretations, and computational infrastructure to reproduce the analysis.